Last updated: January 27, 2026

 5. Scrub sensitive data

-Logs often capture more than they should: tokens, passwords, emails, or PII can easily slip in.
-Make sure these values are redacted before logs leave your environment.
+Logs frequently capture sensitive information (often unintentionally) such as tokens, credentials, emails, or other PII.
+Ensure sensitive values are redacted before logs leave your environment.

 6. Control your log volume

-Production doesn’t need the same firehose of DEBUG logs as development.
-Set
+Production systems do not need the same volume of DEBUG logs as development

 Dash0 is one such backend.
-Built from the ground up to be OpenTelemetry-native, it accepts OTLP out of the box and preserves every field of the data model, so you can immediately explore logs in full fidelity, seamlessly correlate them with traces and metrics, and unlock the power of high-cardinality, high-dimensional analysis without compromise.
+Built from the ground up to be OpenTelemetry-native, it accepts OTLP out of the box and preserves the full fidelity of the data model, making it possible to explore logs with complete context, correlate them seamlessly with traces and metrics, and work with high-cardinality data without a cost penalty.